 "The general will probably establish a depôt for stores somewhere in the interior beyond Presidio - as when the rainy season commences, he no doubt desires to have the distance for immediate and frequent transportation as short as possible.
 It is thought by many here that we shall have a hard struggle before we capture Chihuahua.
-Let that be as it may, we will all try to render out country a good account of ourselves.
+Let that be as it may, we will all try to render our country zgood account of ourselves.